Link Trainer: AN-T-18 design and construction

+system.
+This electrical duplicating scheme sends similarly induced voltages from the trainer's airspeed, altimeter and vertical speed, vacuum-driven "converters" to both the pilot and copy instruments on the instructor's console.
+The ASI, Altimeter and VSI instruments are actually sensitive a.c. voltmeters calibrated in conventional aircraft markings.

-The second major component is an external instructor's desk, which consists of a large map table; a duplicate display of the pilot's main flight instruments; and the Automatic Recorder, a motorized ink marker also known as "the crab".
+The second major component, the external instructor's desk, consists of a large map table; the duplicate display of the pilot's main flight instruments; and the Automatic Recorder, a motorized ink marker also known as "the crab".
 The crab is driven by the Wind Drift computer and moves across the glass surface of the map table, plotting the pilot's track.
-The desk includes circuits for the pilot and instructor to communicate with each other via headphones and microphones, and controls for the instructor to alter wind direction and speed.
+The desk includes circuits for the pilot and instructor to communicate with each other via headphones and hand-held microphones, and controls for the instructor to alter wind direction and speed.

 The AN-T-18 has three main sets of bellows.
 One set of four bellows (fore and aft and both sides of the cockpit) controls movement about the pitch and roll axes.
 A very complicated set of bellows at the front of the fuselage controls movement about the yaw axis.
 This Turning Motor is a complex set of 10 bellows, two crank shafts and various gears and pulleys derived from early player piano motors.
 The Turning Motor can rotate the entire fuselage through 360-degree circles at variable rates of speed.
 A set of electrical slip ring contacts in the lower base compartment supplies electrical continuity between the fixed base and the movable fuselage.

 The third set of bellows simulates vibration, such as stall buffet.
 Both the trainer and the instructor's station are powered from standard 110VAC/240VAC power outlets via a transformer, with the bulk of internal wiring being low voltage.
-Simulator logic is all analog and is based around vacuum tubes.
+Simulator logic including wind drift computations is all analog and is based around vacuum tube/valves.